 Personalized education, combined with evidence-based methods like Orton-Gillingham—a structured, multisensory approach to teaching reading and writing—benefits all learners.

 At Linder, we embrace Universal Design, a flexible curriculum that adapts to the needs of each student, challenging them while enabling them to excel at their own pace.
-Our innovative, hands-on approach empowers learners to reach their full potential in ways that traditional educational settings often cannot
+Our innovative, hands-on approach empowers learners to reach their full potential in ways that traditional educational settings often cannot.

 • Advanced math & science